Complete Guide to 11+ Interview Preparation 2026: What Schools Ask and How to Help Your Child

 Instead, prepare stories and examples.
 Build a mental library of real experiences your child can draw from.

-For instance, don't teach your child to say "My favourite subject is science because I enjoy experiments."
-That's bland and forgettable.
+"My favourite subject is science because I enjoy experiments."

 How to Answer Any Question Well